 On average, they live nine years longer than their less cheery counterparts and experience 30% less illness.
 When you are present and resilient, you are less affected by the health-harming, immune-suppressing effects of stress.

 Not only that, but happiness feels good.
 You feel more confident, more at ease, enjoy higher self-esteem, and have a zest for life.

 Sounds good, and yes I want to be happy, but what are the keys to happiness and how do I get them?

 Here is the good news.
 Pleasure and gladness of heart are not things to be found.
-They are cultivated like a beautiful garden or a fine wine.
-They can be yours, too, when you make these happiness secrets part of your life.
+Finding happiness is cultivated like a beautiful garden or a fine wine.
+Joy and contentment can be yours, too, when you make these happiness secrets part of your life.

-To a great extent, happiness is an 'inside job'.
-If you are looking to circumstances and people and stuff to make you happy, you will be disappointed in the long run.
+To a great extent, happiness is an inside job.
+No one and nothing can make you happy.
+It is your response to them that decides how you feel.
 They may temporarily give your spirits a boost, but ultimately a sustained sense of contentment and joy come from inside you.

 You were born with a baseline happiness set point compliments of your genetics and personality traits instilled early in life.
 Still, that set point is only responsible for 50% of how happy you feel.
 To some extent, that level is permanently changeable up or down.

 If it is true that half of how happy you feel is predetermined, what about the other 50%?
 Well, it is estimated that 10% is influenced by circumstances and the other 40% is due to your personal intentional activity.
 That gives you a lot of power over your emotional state.

 Draw the proverbial line in the sand.
 Set the intention that you are going to enjoy life more and that you are the one that will make that happen.
 Have faith in yourself and your spiritual source.
 Believe that using the happiness keys will work for you and put them into practice.
 Wishing alone will leave you unhappy.
 So will doubt.